gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-39-web-sockets-for-real
+Using the older stompjs library to listen to the web socket to get the clock.

+I had an interesting (frustrating) problem trying to do the right thing and connect on the componentDidMount function and close the web socket on componentWillUnmount function.
+When two Clock components are created and one is unmounted then there was a race condition where the call to setState on the component being unmounted was ignored and hence the websocket was not closed.

+Worked around the problem by connecting to the web socket in the constructor.

+There is no connection retry logic because I want to move up to a newer library that does the connection retry under the covers.

 ## step-38-expired-token
 Before calling server check if the token is expired.